release-engineering/pom-manipulation-ext/README.md

     mvn install -Dversion.suffix=release-1

 If the current version of the project is "1.2.0.GA", the new version set during the build will be "1.2.0.GA-release-1".

+### Version override

+The version can be forcibly overridden by using the property **version.override**

+    mvn install -Dversion.override=6.1.0.Final

+If the current version of the project is "6.2.0", the new version set during the build will be "6.1.0.Final".
+A combination of properties may be used e.g.

+    mvn install -Dversion.override=6.1.0.Final -Dversion.suffix=rebuild-1

+Using the above example, this would result in the version being "6.1.0.Final-rebuild-1"

 ### Snapshot Detection